 From Unpronounceable Bay it is about 400 miles to Rio.
 The inhospitable, low coast gives way to islands, ports and inlets, so we can coast hop.
 Dave and I are fascinated by the name of one town – Joinville – and we need to go there.
 Such is man’s tireless quest for discovery.
 Dave is still disappointed not to have got to Fray Bentos, where the spam of his childhood was canned.
 Perhaps Joinville will console him.

 The thing you miss in the open ocean are the rich greens of pasture and forest.
 I don’t think it is the colour itself – heaven knows there are enough green seas.
 Perhaps it is the static restfulness of the shore.
 Anyway, the coast hereabouts is lovely.
-High hills with rainforest, great swathes of sand beach and a coastline very reminiscent of Batemans Bay or Seal Rocks.
+High hills with rainforest, and great swathes of white beach.

 Our second anchorage last night was at the northern end of Florianopolis.
 Brazil still doesn’t know we exist, because all the port authorities close on weekends.
 Don’t worry, everyone says.
 We picked up a mooring at the local yacht club and were ferried ashore in a speedboat for showers and a beachside meal. it was not romantic with Dave, but the cold cervesa was excellent.